Boston (album): Legacy

 Boston has been described as a pivot in the transition of mainstream American rock from blues-based proto-metal to power pop, "combining some of the ebullience of the rock era's early days with the precision and technology that would mark rock record productions from then on."
 All eight songs—most commonly the album's A-side—are in constant rotation on classic rock radio.
 Boston's success ushered in the next wave of "producer" rock sound.
 Following the album's success, its sound became imitated by several other prominent rock bands of the era.
 The record created a reference point for production values and studio technology that would stand for years.
 The album is hailed as one of the greatest in rock history, with an inclusion in the book 1001 Albums You Must Hear Before You Die.
 The album was also ranked No. 43 on the Rock and Roll Hall of Fame's "Definitive 200" list.
+Vik Iyengar of AllMusic said the album is "essential for any fan of classic rock."